akashnigam010/fansfirstSTHSSdrafttool/README.md

 ```
 {
-	'games' : [
+	games : [
 		{
-			'id' : number,		// id of the game
+			id : number,		// id of the game
-			'name' : string,	// name of the game
+			name : string,		// name of the game
-			'date' : string,	// date string of the game - dd/MM/yyyy
+			date : string,		// date string of the game - dd/MM/yyyy
-			'time' : string,	// time string of the game - 24 hours format
+			time : string,		// time string of the game - 24 hours format
-			'ranking' : number,	// ranking of the game
+			ranking : number,	// ranking of the game
 		}
 	],
-	'status' : boolean,		// if no error/exception occurred - true, otherwise false
+	status : boolean,		// if no error/exception occurred - true, otherwise false
-	'error' : string  		// populate with error description only when status is false, otherwise always null
+	error : string  		// populate with error description only when status is false, otherwise always null
 }
 ```